Tourism and Hospitality

 Applicants for the GDip in Tourism Research are required to have completed a four-year honours degree with a minimum of B average or equivalent, from a recognized post-secondary institution.

-Applicants also need to have an academic or industry background in tourism, the social sciences, humanities or professional/business related programs in allied areas such as hospitality, travel, human resources, marketing, food management, sports management or consumer studies.
+Applicants also need to have an academic or industry background in tourism, the social sciences, humanities or professional/business related programs in allied areas such as hospitality, travel, human resources, marketing, food management, or consumer studies.
 For applicants who did not major in these areas in their undergraduate degree or diploma, additional prerequisites may be required.

 Any applicant who believes that their experiential learning may compensate for a lack of academic standing and thus not meet the University’s minimum requirements may contact the Graduate Program Coordinator regarding alternative admissions criteria, which normally would require at least 5 years in a research or equivalent position in industry.